FlavScents AInsights Entry: Methyl Mercaptan (CAS: 74-93-1)

 4. Use in Flavors

-Methyl mercaptan is utilized in flavor formulations to impart authenticity and complexity to savory profiles.
-It is commonly used in meat, cheese, and vegetable flavors, where it acts as an impact note.
-Typical use levels in finished food products range from 0.1 to 1 ppm, with higher concentrations potentially leading to overpowering and undesirable notes.
-It is relatively stable under typical processing conditions but can oxidize, leading to changes in flavor profile.
+Methyl mercaptan is utilized in flavor formulations to enhance savory notes, particularly in meat, cheese, and vegetable flavors.
+It acts as a functional impact note, contributing to the authenticity and complexity of the flavor profile.
+Typical use levels in finished food products range from 0.1 to 1 ppm, with higher concentrations potentially leading to undesirable off-notes.
+Its stability is generally good under typical processing conditions, but it can be sensitive to oxidation.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature